Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 ## Base color texture a.k.a.
 Diffuse map
 File name: `base.<image-format>`, for example `base.png`

-An image file representing the colors of the materials.
-Aka diffuse map.
+An image file representing the base colors.
+Also known as diffuse map.

 Default behavior when base texture is not included: Black texture.